stke9/SliceGAN/README.md

-Welcome to SliceGAN
+Welcome to SliceGAN by Steve Kench
-Steve Kench

 To use SliceGAN to train a new generator or test pretrained generators, open run_slicegan and edit information as requested.
 SliceGAN requires a single 2D training image of an isotropic microstructure, or three 2D images taken at perpendicular angles of an anisotropic microstructure.
 Images can be colour, grayscale or n-phase.